1966 Atlanta Falcons season: Roster

+The expansion Falcons were allowed to field a roster of 42(only dress 40) players while the rest of the league was limited to 40 during 1966.

 Regular season

 The Falcons played their first game (preseason) on August 1, 1966, against the Philadelphia Eagles before a crowd of 26,072 at Atlanta Stadium, a two-point Falcons loss, 9–7.
 In their inaugural regular season, Atlanta played each of the fourteen other teams in the league once.
 The Falcons lost their first nine regular season games; their first win was on the road against the New York Giants, 27–16, on November 20.
 Former Giant Ernie Wheelwright scored two touchdowns receiving and ran for 51 more yards as QB Randy Johnson hit for a trio of touchdowns.

 Their first ever home victory was over the St. Louis Cardinals, 16–10, before 57,169 on December 11.
 The Falcons ended their inaugural season at 3–11, yet Tommy Nobis won the NFL Rookie of the Year Award and became the first Falcon named to the Pro Bowl.